PCOS and Alcohol

 White Claw is 100 calories, 5% alcohol, 2g carbs per 12oz can.
 They have several flavors including black cherry, mango, lime, ruby grapefruit, raspberry, watermelon, lemon, and tangerine.

 All Truly Hard Seltzer varieties are 12 ounces and have 100 calories, a measly 2 carbs, one gram of sugar, and 5% alcohol.
-And they have 16 flavors to choose from including pineapple, passion fruit, watermelon kiwi as well as your more traditional flavors too.
+They have 16 flavors to choose from including pineapple, passion fruit, watermelon kiwi, as well as your more traditional flavors, too.

 Champagne or Sparkling Wine